9 minsPublished on 3/23/2023

 A crypto wallet stores your public and private keys

-A public key is the crypto equivalent of a bank account number and name, which you can share with anyone you like.
-A private key, on the other hand, is more like a login ID and password to your internet banking—if you lose your private keys, you risk losing your assets.
+A private key, on the other hand, is more like a login ID and password to your internet banking, as they are used to access your assets—if you lose your private keys, you risk losing your assets.

 Depending on how a crypto wallet stores a user’s private keys, wallets can be categorized under four broad categories: hot wallets, cold wallets, custodial wallets, and non-custodial wallets.
 These will be explained in more detail later in the article.